 Again, I regularly hear this one come out of his mouth now as a preschooler, and it’s a really assertive way for him to speak up for himself and his needs.

 I also use this same phrase as a reminder to my own son when he puts his hands on other children to try to move them out of his way, or to go somewhere with him.
-“He needs more space, honey!
+“He needs more space, honey.
 Use your words.”

-And remember, if you want to follow along on our alphabetic journey “Teaching Kids About Character,” be sure to follow our Pinterest board below – and check out our previous posts: A is for Adventurous and B is for Behaved!
+And remember, if you want to follow along on this alphabetic journey Teaching Kids About Character, be sure to follow our Pinterest board below – and check out my previous posts: A is for Adventurous and B is for Behaved!

-Thank you for humouring my Wizard of Oz analogy and Oh, … There’s no place like home! (had to be said!)
+Thank you for humouring my Wizard of Oz analogy and oh… There’s no place like home! (had to be said!)

+A big thanks to the PODcast blog for the inspiration for this series.
 Special thanks to The Fraser Image for the Dorothy and Glinda photo!